Skip to main content

 Still, the precursor to what is now the MIT License seems to have existed nearly a decade before the current version was written.
 If true, this makes it one of — if not the — earliest permissive OSS licenses.

-Permissive vs. Copyleft Licenses
+Differences Between Permissive and Copyleft Licenses

 Open source software licenses can be categorized into two groups: permissive and copyleft.
 The major differences between the two involve the license compliance conditions and how “open” any changes to the code must be.